Clarity logoClarity logoClarity

 Tax brackets determine your marginal tax rate — not your effective rate.
 Here's how progressive taxation works and why 'moving up a bracket' doesn't mean.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Tax brackets are one of the most misunderstood concepts in personal finance.
 The number one misconception?
 That moving into a higher tax bracket means all your income gets taxed at that higher rate.
-That's not how it works; and understanding the difference can change how you think about earning more money.
+That's not how it works, and understanding the difference can change how you think about earning more money.

 The U.S. uses a progressive tax system, meaning your income is taxed in layers.
-Each layer; or bracket — has its own rate.
-Only the income within that bracket is taxed at that bracket's rate.
+Each layer, or bracket — has its own rate.
+Only the income withinthat bracket is taxed at that bracket's rate.
 Think of it like filling up buckets: the first bucket fills at 10%, the next at 12%, and so on.

 This is fundamentally different from a flat tax, where everyone pays the same percentage.
 In a progressive system, people who earn more pay a higher percentage on their additional income, but everyone pays the same low rates on their first dollars of income.